dnjfr/dual-confirm/README.md

 </p>

-A secure authentication system for critical institutions that generates synchronized, time-based dynamic passwords for both clients and advisors to verify each other's identity during phone calls.
+A secure authentication system for critical institutions that chooses synchronized, time-based dynamic passkeys for both clients and advisors to verify each other's identity during phone calls.

 ## 👩‍💻 Table of Contents